bitmoro-official/bitmoro-package/README.md

 const messageBody ={
     number :"98XXXXXXXX", // number in string
     message:"Hello", // your message to send
-    senderId:"joe_alert"  // senderId you want to send message from, but first should be registered in bitmoro.
+    senderId?:"joe_alert",  // senderId you want to send message from, but first should be registered in bitmoro. callbackUrl?:string // callback url to get response of message.
+Must be POST request }
-}
 const response = await OtpHandler.sendHighPriorityMessage(messageBody);
 console.log(response);